Evanjalin-K/Day-3-Task/README.md

 # Day 3 Task
+## **Comparing two unordered JSON with the same keys and values and displaying the countries by using html and JavaScript:**

 1. Comparing two unordered JSON with the same keys and values:
    1. Here we have compared the two objects by using the arrowFunction to get the exact result as expected